azeezat/react-native-select/README.md

         backgroundColor: 'rgba(196, 198, 246, 0.5)',
       }}
       helperText="The placeholder has been styled"
-      checkboxSize={20}
-      checkboxStyle={{
+      checkboxComponentStyles={{
+        checkboxSize: 20,
+        checkboxStyle: {
           backgroundColor: 'purple',
           borderRadius: 30, // To get a circle - add the checkboxSize and the padding size
           padding: 10,
+          borderColor: 'blue',
+        },
+        checkboxLabelStyle: { color: 'red', fontSize: 20 },
       }}
-      checkboxLabelStyle={{ color: 'red', fontSize: 30 }}
       dropdownIcon={
         <Image
           style={styles.tinyLogo}